 Download the pansharpened image output.

 - Render the pansharpened image output in a third-party GIS software.
-For more information, please refer to Visualize the outputs.
+For more information, please refer to Visualize geospatial data.

 A workflow that contains the data block Pléiades Reflectance (Download) and the processing block Pansharpening:

 We expect users to be familiar with opening geospatial data.
 To get started with QGIS, we recommend reading the QGIS documentation.